turman17/turman17/README.md

 Hi there 👋
 🔭 I’m currently a student at 42 Lisboa

-🌱 I’m currently studying C, C++, Python
+🌱 I’m currently studying Machine Learning, Neural Network, Python

 📫 How to reach me: turman1701@gmail.com